 You can also freeze the cookie dough bites for up to a month in a Ziploc bag and enjoy them whenever the cookie dough cravings hit!

-Yes!
-These cookie dough bites are perfectly safe to eat because they don't contain any raw eggs, and the flour is heat-treated to kill any bacteria.
+This edible cookie dough is safe to eat because it doesn't contain any eggs, and the flour is heat-treated to kill any bacteria.

 This recipe has been specifically formulated to be eaten as cookie dough.
-Technically you could bake it, but it wouldn't give as good results as an actual cookie recipe - like these Pistachio Cookies, or these Brown Butter Chocolate Chip Cookies.
+Technically, you could bake it, but it wouldn't give as good results as an actual chocolate chip cookie recipe.

 Yes you can!
 Edible cookie dough bites are the perfect treats to make in big batches and save for when you're craving something delicious.
 Freeze in a ziplock bag for up to 1 month, and let them defrost before eating.